-The herpes virus that causes cold sores is a germ you can potentially ‘catch’ when you share personal items such as makeup.
+Can you get herpes from sharing makeup, chapstick or lipstick?
+Have you wondered as you share someone's lip balm or sampled makeup at a makeup counter?
+Well, the herpes virus that causes cold sores is a germ you can potentially 'catch' when you share personal items such as makeup.
+Yes, it's true!

 50-80% of adults in the US are infected with the oral herpes virus.
 Whether they have an active cold sore or not, the virus resides in their facial tissues and can be shed and spread.